 DAVE L.: What would be great would be if the bigots could just post signs at their places of business, so the rest of us would know which businesses to avoid.
 Personally, I think discriminating against anyone who offers to pay you for services, is simply bad business.
 But if you're going to be an asshole toward your fellow human beings, don't cry about it when the rest of us boycott you and put you out of business.

-If one has strong beliefs in one or another direction on any of these questions, and if one has any principles, one isn't going to want one's creative work used to celebrate the opposite principles.
+There should be nothing wrong with standing by one's principles.
+If one has strong beliefs in one or another direction on any of these questions, and if one has any principles, one isn't going to want one's creative work used to celebrate what offends.
 And rightly so.

 Anyone who wants to refuse to do work for a cause he/she doesn't believe in is, according to you, an asshole.
 I don't see it that way.
 Though I do happen to think you are being an asshole here--an asshole operating, as is usually the case, on craven, shallow principles about what is good in humanity.
 For instance, you seem to think that business, the mere process of bringing in money no matter from whom, is a ”good" to which all else should take second place.